juancreynoso/juancreynoso/README.md

-# ¡Hi 👋 I'm Juan Cruz Reynoso
+# Hi, I'm Juan Cruz Reynoso

 I'm currently studying **Computer Science** at the **National University of Río Cuarto**.
 My passion for technology and computers drives me to continuously learn and improve.